 Hearing aids are usually the top all-around treatment solution for individuals with hearing loss.
-There are other specialized hearing assistive technologies that can come in handy in a number of different environments and circumstances.
-Assistive technologies for the hearing impaired include a number of items known as assistive listening devices (ALDs) as well as other more generalized solutions.
-Learn about hearing assistive technology today to make the most of about any listening environment.
+But several other specialized hearing assistive technologies can come in handy in a variety of different environments and circumstances.
+Assistive technologies for the hearing impaired include items known as assistive listening devices (ALDs) as well as other more generalized solutions.
+Learn about hearing assistive technology and how it can help you to make the most of any listening environment.

-An FM system uses the same frequency-modulated radio technology that you use to tune into your favorite stations as you drive to work.
-The main difference, however, is that FM systems used as assistive listening devices are very low-powered by comparison and are tuned to a frequency band designated for personal use.
+An FM system uses the same frequency-modulated radio technology you use to tune into your favorite radio stations.
+The main difference, however, is that FM systems used as assistive listening devices are low powered by comparison and tuned to a frequency band designated for personal use.

-The two main parts of an FM system are the transmitter microphone and the receivers, both of which can be configured in a number of ways.
-Essentially, the sound to be projected is processed through the microphone transmitter and sent over radio waves directly to the receivers.
+The two main parts of an FM system are the transmitter microphone and the receivers, both of which can be configured in many ways.
+Essentially, sound is processed through the microphone transmitter and sent over radio waves directly to the receivers.
 The radio waves are then picked up through a variety of means by the listener.
-Receivers can be a physical component that attaches to hearing aids or implants, an induction loop worn around the neck, or a body-worn receiver that pushes the sound through traditional headphones.
+Receivers can be a physical component that attaches to hearing aids or implants, an induction loop worn around the neck or a body-worn receiver that pushes the sound through traditional headphones.
 This process cuts out distracting background noise, improves sound clarity, reduces listening fatigue, and allows hearing from a distance.
-FM systems are used in many different settings including education, theaters, movies, lectures, and more.
+FM systems are used in settings including classrooms, movie theaters, auditoriums, lecture halls, and more.

-Telecoils, sometimes called t-coils, are a hearing aid feature designed to be used in conjunction with a number of devices that produce electromagnetic signals.
-Telecoils have been around for a number of years and are a common hearing aid feature.
+Telecoils, sometimes called t-coils, are a hearing aid feature designed to be used in conjunction with devices that produce electromagnetic signals.
+Telecoils have been around for years and are a common hearing aid feature.
 They were first designed to help listeners better understand sound transmitted through landline telephones.
 Today, their most common use is with induction loops in public spaces, sometimes called hearing loops.

 Induction loops are essentially electromagnetic transmitters that can beam clear sound directly to a hearing aid that has a telecoil.
 Localized induction loops can cover a small area such as a service counter, or they can surround entire rooms like a live theater or lecture hall.
 Most often you can engage the telecoil feature on your hearing aids with just the push of a button.